-- between 7-10 days from discharge a free shared consultation is offered - after 10 days from discharge, or for a one on one consultation within the first 7-10 days a fee is incurred (this may be covered by your health fund in some cases) - antenatal consultations are offered to formulate a breastfeeding plan if you have any particular concerns.
+- for a one on one consultation a fee is incurred (this may be covered by your health fund in some cases) - antenatal consultations are offered to formulate a breastfeeding plan if you have any particular concerns.

 For more information phone the Dorothea Devine Maternity Unit on (07) 4690 4127.